 As a general rule all payments of income proceeds or capital are processed on an actual basis.

-An account servicer may, if local regulations allow it, offer an SLA-based contractual payment service to its account holders.
+An account servicer may, if local regulations allow it, offer an SLA-based contractual payment service to its account owners.
 An account servicer may reverse a contractual payment at its discretion should the expected funds not be received in due time.

 Contractual Payment Indicator in Notifications